q66/cffi-lua/README.md

 to work (patches welcome if broken).

-Unlike LuaJIT's `ffi` module or other efforts such as `luaffifb`, it works with every common version of the reference Lua implementation (currently 5.1, 5.2, 5.3 and 5.4, 5.0 could be supported but wasn't considered worth it) as well as compatible non-reference ones (like LuaJIT).
+Unlike LuaJIT's `ffi` module or other efforts such as `luaffifb`, it works with every common version of the reference Lua implementation (currently 5.1 to 5.5 incusive, 5.0 could be supported but wasn't considered worth it) as well as compatible non-reference ones (like LuaJIT).
 Functionality from newer Lua versions is also supported, when used with that version (e.g. with 5.3+ you will get seamless integer and bit-op support, with 5.4 you will get